Rent-to-own homes: Are they worth it?

 - Jan.
 9, 2024

 - 3 min read

 What we'll cover

-Wouldn't it be nice if, instead of paying rent on one home while saving for another, you could put all of your housing budget toward one place, essentially building equity through rent payments?
-This is possible through rent-to-own programs.
-But if you think it sounds too good to be true, you might be right.
+Wouldn't it be nice if, instead of paying rent on one home while saving for another, you could essentially build equity through rent payments?
+This is a possibility through rent-to-own programs.
+When the housing market gets tough, the rent-to-own option could make sense for you.

 A rent-to-own home agreement means you rent a home for a certain period of time with the opportunity to buy it at the end of the lease.
 As you pay rent, the seller sets aside a portion of that cash toward your equity in the home — essentially building up your down payment over time.

 Lease option: This gives you the ability to buy at the end of your lease period, but you aren't obligated to.